 Department of Religion

-Religion and Pre-Ministry
+Religion and Exploring Ministry

-Heart, mind and soul
+Heart, mind, and soul

 Here's your opportunity to explore the texts and traditions of various religious communities, and to dig deeper into the issues humans have wrestled with for centuries.

 Field Trips - Each year, students and faculty travel to St. Paul, Minnesota, to attend the AAR-SBL Upper Midwest Regional meeting.
 For many years, Simpson students have presented papers during the undergraduate session.